cyrilscott/frcsummerprojects-vision/README.md

 - Flask `pip install flask`

 Description:
 This code uses OpenCV's built in ArUco library for detecting AprilTags.
 This was chosen over other libraries due to its flexibility and customization abilities.
+The board.jpg is the ChArUco board that is used to calibrate the camera.
+The Checker width is 24mm, and the Marker width is 19mm.
+This is crucial to the calibration of the camera.
+It is also crucial to keep it flat while calibrating.